-Uncertainties Effect if actual results differ from assumptions Comments on uncertainty Property, plant and equipment Most of the Council's operational land and buildings are valued on a 'depreciated replacement cost' (DRC) basis.
+Uncertainties Effect if actual results differ from assumptions Comments on uncertainty Property, plant & equipment Land and buildings are valued at 'current value' based on existing use or on a depreciated replacement cost (DRC) basis.
 DRC is used when there is no established property market (excluding sales for alternative use) which would enable a reliable valuation by any other method.
 The gross book value of the operational land and buildings valued on a DRC basis was £1.360bn at 31st March 2019 (equivalent to 94% of the total gross book value of operational land and buildings at this date).
 The Council employs a professional RICS registered valuer to value its land and buildings, including those valued by DRC.
 Use of the DRC method of valuation is regularly considered by the Council and its Valuer.

-Property, plant and equipment Assets are depreciated over their assessed useful lives, considering assumptions about the level of repairs and maintenance that will be undertaken.
+Uncertainties Effect if actual results differ from assumptions Comments on uncertainty Property, plant & equipment Assets are depreciated over their assessed useful lives, considering assumptions about the level of repairs and maintenance that will be undertaken.
 The current economic climate makes it uncertain that current spending on repairs and maintenance can be sustained, bringing into doubt the useful lives of its assets.
-If the useful economic life (UEL) of assets is reduced, depreciation will increase and the carrying value of assets will decrease.
-Had the Council assumed a UEL of one year less in 2018/19 for all assets with a UEL of 20 years or more, depreciation charges would have been £1.932m higher.
+If the useful economic life (UEL) of assets is reduced, depreciation and impairment charges will increase and the carrying value of assets will decrease.
 The useful economic lives (UELs) of buildings are reassessed at each formal revaluation.
-As a result, the potential for the UELs of our buildings to get out of alignment is limited.
 Details of the carrying values and depreciation are detailed in Note 14 (page 72).
-Property, p When the fair values of financial assets and financial liabilities cannot be measured based on quoted prices in active markets, their fair value is measured using valuation techniques based on observable data.
+Fair value valuations When the fair values of financial assets and financial liabilities cannot be measured based on quoted prices in active markets, their fair value is measured using valuation techniques based on observable data.
 Significant changes in any of the valuation inputs would result in a significantly lower or higher fair value measurement for the financial assets and liabilities.
 The Council employs experts to identify the most appropriate valuation techniques to determine fair value.
 Information about the techniques used to determine the fair value is disclosed in notes 14.3, 18.2 and 18.5.
 Pensions liability Estimation of the net pension liability to pay pensions depends on several complex judgements.
 A firm of actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
-The net pension liability in the accounts amounts to £969.537m at 31st March 2019.
+The net pension liability in the accounts amounts to £991.877m at 31st March 2019.
 The effect on the net pensions' liability as a result of changes in individual assumptions is detailed within note 30.4 which commences on page 110.
-The pensions liability reduced by £116.140m in 2018/19 because of changes in demographic, financial and other assumptions.
+The pensions liability reduced by £93.800m in 2018/19 because of changes in demographic, financial and other assumptions.
 Adjustments are likely to arise in future years, due to the complex nature of the judgements made to estimate the liability.